alpiez/notion-astro-blog/README.md

 ### Other features

-- ❌ highlight, bold, italicize, underline, strike, code, equation?
+- ❌ Highlight, bold, italicize, underline, strike, code, equation?
 - ❌ Colors option for callout block
+- ❌ And many more I think...